thejapanexperience/friendalizer/README.md

 #friendalizer

-Allows a user to analyze thier friends and determine if they should continue the relationship.
+Allows a user to analyse their friends and determine if they should continue the relationship.
 Built using Express, React, MySQL, IBM Watson, and Microsoft Cognitive Services.